sgjustino/UniUK/README.md

 8. **Callbacks**: This section contains the callbacks that update the visualizations and data tables based on user interactions with the dashboard components.

-Certainly!
-Here's an updated version of your instructions for running the repository locally, including steps to clone the repository and how to use the Docker image from Docker Hub:

 ## Running Locally

 ### Cloning the Repository